-- Set out the Group's commitment to managing records effectively; - Promote an organisation-wide awareness of good records management - Ensure that senior management take individual responsibility supporting effective records management across the Group and within each subsidiary; - Ensure that roles and responsibilities are clearly defined and effective and that relevant training is provided; - Ensure that all staff are aware of what they must do to manage records in an effective and efficient way; - Promote continuous improvement of the effectiveness of records management; - Ensure that records management is included as part of any new project planning; - Establish a mechanism for monitoring compliance and reporting on records management; and - Identify and mitigate corporate business continuity risk.
+- Develop, promote and encourage a records management culture where the value and benefits of effective records management are recognised; - Set out the Group's commitment to managing records effectively; - Promote an organisation-wide awareness of good records management - Ensure that senior management take individual responsibility supporting effective records management across the Group and within each subsidiary; - Ensure that roles and responsibilities are clearly defined and effective and that relevant training is provided; - Ensure that all staff are aware of what they must do to manage records in an effective and efficient way; - Promote continuous improvement of the effectiveness of records management; - Ensure that records management is included as part of any new project planning; Appoint Records Management Champions across Group; - Review Group wide performance of compliance and reporting on records management. and - Identify and mitigate corporate business continuity risk.